rovermicrover/siralim-ultimate-api/README.md

 # Siralim Ultimate API

+## Data State

+Up to date with live version 1.1.1

 ## About

 This project is a JSON API for Game data from [Siralim Ultimate](https://store.steampowered.com/app/1289810/Siralim_Ultimate/) by [Thylacine Studios](http://www.thylacinestudios.com/).